Best Phones for Visible Android Central 2020

 Best Battery Life: Moto G7 Power

 Far too many smartphones are plagued with ho-hum battery life, but the Moto G7 Power certainly isn't one of them.
-Outfitted with a 5,000 mAh battery, the G7 Power is rated to get up to 2.5 days of regular use on a single charge — making it one of the battery champs of the entire smartphone market.
+Outfitted with a 5,000 mAh battery, the G7 Power is rated to get up to three days of regular use on a single charge — making it one of the battery champs of the entire smartphone market.

 Compared to most handsets that are good for about a day's worth of use and nothing beyond that, being able to get well over two on the G7 Power is quite the achievement.
-When it does come time to charge up, the G7 Power uses its 15W TurboPower charger for fast refuel times.
+When it does come time to charge up, the G7 Power uses its 15W TurboPower charger for decent refuel times.

 Battery life is obviously the main draw to the G7 Power, but that's not all it has going for it.
-There's also a large 6.2-inch display (though it's capped at a 720p resolution), Snapdragon 632 octa-core processor, and 32GB of internal storage that can be expanded up to 512GB.
+There's also a large 6.2-inch display (though it's capped at a 720p resolution), a Snapdragon 632 octa-core processor, and 32GB of internal storage that can be expanded up to 512GB.

 So long as you can get over the mediocre cameras and Motorola's poor track record for software updates, the Moto G7 Power is a great buy.